Old Kent Road railway station

-Old Kent Road was a railway station on the London, Brighton and South Coast Railway line in south London.
+Old Kent Road was a railway station on the South London line section of London, Brighton and South Coast Railway in south London, England.
 It took its name from the Old Kent Road on which it was located.
+The station opened on 13 August 1866 and closed on 1 January 1917.

 History

-The station opened on 13 August 1866.
+The station opened on 13 August 1866 as part of the initial South London line service between London Bridge and Loughborough Park.
+Service was extended from Loughborough Park to Victoria on 1 May 1867.

 It was located on a viaduct to the south of Old Kent Road in the Peckham division of the parish of Camberwell.
 The boundary with the hamlet of Hatcham in the parish of St Paul Deptford was located just to the east of the station.
 The railway crossed the road on a bridge.

-To the north of Old Kent Road was a series of junctions connecting to Rotherhithe station on South London Line and Deptford Road station on the East London Railway.
-To the south the next station was Queen's Road.
+To the north the next station was South Bermondsey and to the south the next station was Queen's Road.
 The station was renamed in 1870 to Old Kent Road and Hatcham.

+South London line service converted to overhead electric traction from 1 December 1909 and was marketed as the South London Elevated Electric Railway.

-The passenger train service to East London was withdrawn on 1 June 1911 and the track was removed in 1912.
-The station closed temporarily on 1 January 1917 during the First World War as an economy measure, but was never reopened after the end of the war.
+The station closed temporarily on 1 January 1917 during the First World War as an economy measure, but was not reopened after the end of the war despite public complaints.